Best Deviled Eggs

 Ingredients

-• 7 hard boiled eggs - shells removed, cut in half lengthwise, and egg yolks removed
+• 7 hard-boiled eggs - shells removed, cut in half lengthwise, and egg yolks removed

 • 1/4 cup mayonnaise

-• 1 tsp dijon mustard
+• 1 tsp Dijon mustard

 • 1/2 tsp dried mustard

-• 1/2 tsp dill pickle juice
+• 1/2 teaspoon dill pickle juice

-• 1/4 tsp worcestershire sauce
+• 1/4 tsp Worcestershire sauce

 • 1/4 tsp paprika